SamMakesThings/weave-pipecat/System Design Spec.md

 - Damn.
 The server is sending a success response, but somehow the client is not picking it up.
 Why?
 - Fixed an issue where the challenge completion event was causing an infinite loop in the UI.
 Implemented a reference tracking mechanism to ensure the event is only processed once.
 - Updated the LevelScreen component to maintain the active call when showing the success state, allowing users to continue their conversation with the bot after completing a challenge.
+- Okay, I've decided that the different levels are actually going to be different aspects of difficulty for the same task.
+Everyone is going to try to authorize a bank transfer, but the bank transfer authorization will get increasingly difficult as the user progresses.
+- However, I don't know how to structure the backend for this.
+Every challenge is going to have a distinct prompt, and they will also have probably distinct tools and sub-functions.
+Additionally, they need to be tracked to distinct Weave teams and projects.
+- This means the team name/entity name in the Weave.init call at the start of the program will need to change.
+- Perhaps the bots.py file can stay the same.
+But I have a different agent file for each level?
+- Or maybe each agent file has its own language model, prompts definition, and tools definition, and then those get plugged into the same PipeCat agent and handler?
+- I should identify exactly the logic that does not change between levels.
+Keep that in the bot.py file and then break other parts into numbered agent files.
+E.g. agent_1.py, agent_2.py
+- Implemented a modular level configuration system with a base class and level-specific implementations.
+This allows each level to have its own Weave project, system prompts, tools, and function handlers.
+- Fixed client-side issues with level switching and challenge completion state management.
+- Updated the Dockerfile to include the levels directory for deployment.
+- Fixed provider order in AppContextProvider.tsx to ensure proper context access.
+- Added proper level progression in the UI with the "Next Level" button now correctly advancing to the next level.